garvys-org/rustfst/README.md

  - [OpenFst: A general and efficient weighted finite-state transducer library](https://link.springer.com/chapter/10.1007%2F978-3-540-76336-9_3)
  - [Weighted finite-state transducers in speech recognition](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1010&context=cis_papers)

-## Status

-Not all the algorithms are (yet) implemented.
-This is work in progress.

 ## Installation

 Add it to your Cargo.toml: